Robert M. McCann, M.D.

 Q: What kind of impact have you had at Highland?

 A: I was full-time faculty with the University of Rochester when I was at Rochester General, and I continue-after I started working at Highland.
 Highland wasn’t doing well at the time and really wanted to build up their programs.
 So, I took that on.
 We developed programs there and out in the community.
-We started an acute care unit for the elderly and made sure to buy residential style hospital beds for them.
+We started an acute care unit for the elderly.
 Over time I was able to recruit a lot of geriatrics faculty.
 The division continued to grow.
 I’ve been at Highland for 21 years now.
 I always felt that if you could make a hospital safer for the elderly, you make it safer for everyone.

 Q: Can you mention some of the things you have worked on at Highland?